 The European Commission initially had an ambitious plan to create a Labour Mobility Package.
 It should not be confused with the mobility package on international transport.
 The Labour Mobility Package was to guarantee coherent rules of labour mobility in all sectors based on the free movement of workers and the posting of workers under the freedom to provide services.
 The package was to provide EU solutions regarding not only labour rights, but also social security and even taxes.
-Originally, it was meant to be a whole package of legislative, financial and organizational solutions aimed at reconciling the interests of social partners, balancing economic freedoms and protecting employees.
-The goal was to ensure that posting of workers and cross-border provision of services would allow enterprises from poorer countries to develop, but would not jeopardize the stable development of the local labour markets of richer countries.
+Originally, it was meant to be a whole package of legislative, financial and organizational solutions aimed at reconciling the interests of social partners, balancing economic freedoms and protecting workers.
+The goal was to ensure that posting of workers and cross-border provision of services allow enterprises from poorer countries to develop, but would not jeopardize the stable development of the local labour markets of richer countries.
 The side effect of the Labour Mobility Package could be to convince the public that the new rules of posting are fair and do not give anyone an unjustified advantage in the single market for services.

 Posting of workers- an opportunity for the weaker

-New rules for posting of wrokers
+New rules for posting

 Krakow – European capital of posting workers